Click to hear an audio recording of this post

-But how do you actually get started on writing this awesome new content?
+But how do you actually get started?

 If you’ve never written a blog post before, it can seem like a daunting task.
 But in this post, you’ll learn 5 tips that will help you put pen to paper (or in this case, finger to key), and just start writing.

 Because sometimes, the hardest part about creating new content is just getting started.

 1. Know your target audience

 Before you write anything at all, you’ve got to know who you’re writing for.

 It’s easy to get overwhelmed with the thought of your content potentially being read by anyone who has access to the internet.
 You’ll end up trying to please everyone, which never works.